nf-core/viralrecon/docs/output.md

 ### PlasmidID

 [PlasmidID](https://github.com/BU-ISCIII/plasmidID) was used to graphically represent the alignment of the reference genome with the assembly obtained with SPAdes.
 This helps to visualize the coverage of the reference genome in the assembly.
-To find more information about the output files go to: https://github.com/BU-ISCIII/plasmidID/wiki/Understanding-the-image:-track-by-track
+To find more information about the output files go to the [plasmidID documentation](https://github.com/BU-ISCIII/plasmidID/wiki/Understanding-the-image:-track-by-track)

 **Output directory: `assembly/<ASSEMBLER>/plasmidid**